zilexa/Homeserver/filesystem/folderstructure-recommendations.md

 Just like that, on the local filesystem, whether shared in your home network, synced to your laptops, you will each be forced to look into each others folders to find the shared stuff.

-To ensure the local filesystem AND the online filecloud always allows direct access to the stuff you share with your partner, the easiest solution is to create a `third user` that owns a userfolder called `shared`.
+To ensure the local filesystem AND the online filecloud always allows direct access to the stuff you share with your partner, the easiest solution is to create a `third user` that owns a userfolder called `Shared`.
 On the local server filesystem, those shared files can simply be made accessible in _$HOME/Documents, Pictures, Desktop_ while actually being stored in `mnt/pool/users/Shared`.
 Your own data of each of you can be made accessible via `$HOME/yourname` and `$HOME/partnername`.
 Simple, clean and neat organisation of your data!

 #### Solution
 To keep the filesystem structure simple, we create a 3rd user called `Shared`.
 OPTION 1: